 Created for a cannabis-friendly apartment rental service that pairs tenants with owners, the business card effectively communicates the brand in just one glance.

-The power of white space
+The power of white space in business cards

 When looking for business card ideas, sometimes less is more.
 Be sure not to overcrowd or clutter your card with too many elements, or too much text.
 This ride-share business card tastefully uses the concept of white space on one side of the card, highlighting the brand logo and a catchy question (need a ride?) to get their reader’s attention and highlight just the essential details.
 However, the other side of the card is the opposite, using punchy color and cute icon-style imagery of different cars to tie the design together.